herimalala-ranaivoarisoa-rivomanana/react-scandiweb/README.md

 ### About the projects

 This project i built with with React, @apollo/clients, and CSS.
-State management is using reactives variables an localStorage for persistence.
+State management is using reactives variables and localStorage for persistence.

 ### Installation and Setup Instructions
 Clone down this repository.
 You will need node and npm installed globally on your machine.